-Ibanez guitars are the favorite option for musicians whether they are starting to play or already have years of experience.
-Some people may wonder where Ibanez guitars are actually made.
+Ibanez’s guitars are the favorite option for musicians!
+Whether they are starting to play or already have years of experience.
+Some people may wonder, where are Ibanez guitars made?
 Did you know that Ibanez guitars are made in different parts of the world?
 It can be a little tricky to determine where your specific guitar was made.

-While Ibanez once produced all of their guitars in Japan, today they are made all over the world, including in China, Indonesia, and Korea.
+While Ibanez once produced all of their guitars in Japan, today they are made all over the world.
+This includes China, Indonesia, and Korea.

 Does It Matter Where Ibanez Guitars Are Made?

-While some musicians believe that Japanese-made guitars are of higher quality, the truth is that the country responsible for making them doesn’t have as much of an impact as you might think.
+Some musicians believe that Japanese-made guitars are of higher quality.
+The truth is that the country responsible for making them doesn’t have as much of an impact as you might think.

-Yes, things like the material used in the guitar-making process can significantly impact its final price and quality.
-But It’s more important to consider things like the woods used and the abilities and experience of the builder.
+Yes, things like the materials used to make the instrument can impact its final price and quality.
+But It’s more important to consider things like the wood that’s used.
+Plus the abilities and experience of the builder.

-Even if your guitar is made with some really nice tonewood in a well-equipped workshop, humidity levels can still have an effect on the outcome.
-Only an experienced brand will know how to deal with issues that can affect the quality of a guitar, no matter where they are made.
+Even if your guitar is made with some really nice tonewood.
+And, in a well-equipped workshop, humidity levels can still have an effect on the outcome.
+Only an experienced brand will know how to deal with issues that can affect the quality of a guitar.
+No matter where they are made.

 It’s true that Ibanez guitars are world-renowned and have been made in Japan since the early days.
-But many of the same workers who build Ibanez guitars in Japan also work at the company’s factories in China, educating the luthiers to ensure they produce quality products.
+But many of the same workers who build Ibanez guitars in Japan also work at the company’s factories in China!
+They help to educate the luthiers to ensure they produce quality products.

 Popular Ibanez Series Guitars Manufactured in Japan